gary-rafferty/gary-rafferty.github.com/_posts/2011-11-12-Some-VIm-tips-for-navigation.md

 :tabc
 {% endhighlight %}

-h3.
-Tab mappings
+### Tab mappings

-p.
 But having to type those command each time you want to navigate becomes a pain so here's a mapping that I use to speed things up.

 {% highlight bash %}
 "Mappings for tab controls